A Documentary Analysis · Drawn from public FDDs

 • 06

-Specifications, often not supplyThe franchisor specifies what color the truck must be and which vendors are approved.
-They are frequently not the supplier of the truck, the dumpsters, or the uniforms — they tell the franchisee what to buy.
+Specifications, often not supplyThe franchisor specifies what color the equipment must be and which vendors are approved.
+They are frequently not the supplier of the vehicles, equipment, or uniforms — they tell the franchisee what to buy.

 • 07